 DHA is a standard performer.
 DHA has indicated low occupancy of public housing units in privately owned and managed mixed finance developments may jeopardize this status.
 To increase the occupancy, the owner may need to access local, state, or federal funds to make the units ready for occupancy.
-DHA will work with HUD, the property owners, investors, and property managers to increase occupancy at the mixed finance property and make vacant units ready for occupancy.
 DHA continues to work with HUD, the property owners, investors, and property managers to increase occupancy at the mixed finance property and make vacant units ready for occupancy.
 Additionally, DHA is investigating means for acquisition of the properties and installation of new management.